Acting on climate change

 We were also named as a Global Compact LEAD company in 2019 for our ongoing commitment to the Ten Principles of the UN Global Compact and support of the SDGs.

 We know that climate change cannot be resolved without collaboration.
 We will continue to develop more robust and wide-reaching initiatives as we move into the final year of our 2020 commitments and work toward 2050 ambitions.
-We also know that climate change cannot be resolved without collaboration.
 In 2019, we worked with Lancaster University to assess the impact of various climate change scenarios on our business and how we can disclose the results in line with Task Force on Climate-related Financial Disclosures (TCFD) recommendations.

 Our work on acting on climate change contributes to SDGs 7, 9, 12, 13, 15 and 17.